apache/spark/docs/mllib-statistics.md

 ## Correlations

 Calculating the correlation between two series of data is a common operation in Statistics.
-In MLlib we provide the flexibility to calculate pairwise correlations among many series.
+In `spark.mllib` we provide the flexibility to calculate pairwise correlations among many series.
 The supported correlation methods are currently Pearson's and Spearman's correlation.